Fellhanera robusta

 Fellhanera robusta is a species of crustose lichen in the family Pilocarpaceae.
-Found in Australia, it was described as a new species in 2017 by lichenologists John Elix and Patrick McCarthy.
+Found in Australia, it was described as a new species in 2017.
 The type specimen was collected from a vertical shale cliff in Callala Bay (Jervis Bay, New South Wales).
 This location receives sea spray as well as surface runoff from above, and maintains a diverse lichen flora that contrasts with the absence of lichens in the surrounding shore area.

-The thick, whitish lichen thallus of Fellhanera robusta forms irregularly shaped discs measuring up to 5 cm in diameter.
-The authors describe it as "variously verrucose, bullate or contorted" and "irregularly cerebriform"; its specific epithet alludes to its unusual form.
+The thick, whitish lichen thallus of Fellhanera robusta forms irregularly shaped discs measuring up to 5 cm in diameter; its specific epithet alludes to its unusual form.
 The lichen contains the secondary chemicals atranorin and norgangaleoidin.

-Its ascospores measure 8–15 by 3.5–7 μm.
+Taxonomy

+Fellhanera robusta was described as new to science in 2017 by Patrick M. McCarthy and John A. Elix on the basis of material collected from a seaside shale cliff at Callala Bay, Jervis Bay, New South Wales.
+The species belongs to the mostly tropical genus Fellhanera (family Pilocarpaceae) but is unusual in being saxicolous—it lives on rock rather than on leaves or bark—and in forming a conspicuously thick, wart-covered crust.
+The specific epithet, robusta, alludes to this chunky, contorted thallus.

+Within the genus, F. robusta sits in the F. bouteillei group, characterised by pale apothecia that produce permanently one-septate spores.